Small Business Tax Obligations In Canada

 • OAS & GIS benefit payments are made monthly typically the last week of each month.
 Both are tied to CPI (consumer price index) meaning the amount is reviewed each quarter.
 Payments increase if inflation is up.
 If there is no change in CPI or it drops, then there is no indexing.

 • CPP benefit payments are made monthly typically around the third to last business day of the month.
 They are tied to the CPI index.
-Unlike OAS & GIS, the rate increases are calculated one a year and applied in January.
+Unlike OAS & GIS, the rate increases are calculated once a year and applied in January.
 Payments increase if inflation is up.
 If there is no change in CPI or it drops, then there is no indexing.

 • GST credits are made quarterly on the 5th of July, October, January and April.

 • Automatic, advance CWB refundable tax credit payments are made on July 28th, and the 12th of October and January based on the prior year and automatically provide advance payments equal to 50% of the CWB credit.
 To receive CWB you need to file your T1.
-Advances that exceed the the entitlement for the current year will not have to be repaid.
+Advances that exceed the entitlement for the current year will not have to be repaid.